michaeldiaz0/Model/README.txt

 This program is an idealized numerical model that solves the anelastic equations of motion for the atmosphere based on a perturbation / basic state decomposition.
 It includes a microphysics and turbulence parameterization and can be run on parallel architecture.
-The equations and the numerical methods used to solve them are described in more detail in Diaz and Boos (2019a) and Diaz and Boos (2019b).
+The equations and the numerical methods used to solve them are described in more detail in the following series of publications:

+Diaz, M., and W. R. Boos, 2019: Barotropic growth of monsoon depressions.
+Quart.
+J. Roy.
+Meteor.
+Soc., 145, 824–844, https://doi.org/10.1002/qj.3467.

+Diaz, M., and W. R. Boos, 2019: Monsoon depression amplification by moist barotropic instability in a vertically sheared environment.
+Quart.
+J. Roy.
+Meteor.
+Soc., 145, 2666–2684, https://doi.org/10.1002/qj.3585.

+Diaz, M., and W. R. Boos, 2021: Evolution of idealized vortices in monsoon-like shears: Application to monsoon depressions.
+J. Atmos.
+Sci., 78, 1207–1225, https://doi.org/10.1175/JAS-D-20-0286.1.

+Diaz, M., and W. R. Boos, 2021: The influence of surface heat fluxes on the growth of idealized monsoon depressions.
+J. Atmos.
+Sci., 78, 2013–2027, https://doi.org/10.1175/JAS-D-20-0359.1.

 -------------------------------------------------------------
 I. COMPILATION